Christian leaders and pastors who lost their faith in Jesus, stopped believing, and others committed suicide

-On July 25, 2019, Harris announced, “I am not a Christian…” He also spoke out about what he sees as a destructive relationship between many Christians and his disdain for Trump, who supports Christians.
+On July 25, 2019, Harris announced, “I am not a Christian…” He also spoke about what he sees as a destructive relationship between many Christians and his disdain for Trump, who supports Christians.

 Marty Sampson, a prolific worship music writer known for his work with Hillsong Worship, Hillsong United, Delirious, and Young & Free, revealed he is losing his faith and believes Christianity is “just another religion.”

 2019, Dave Gass “I am walking away from the faith.”

 Dave Gass was lead Pastor at Grace Family Fellowship.
 “After 40 years of being a devout follower, 20 of those being an evangelical pastor, I am walking away from the faith,” in his now-deleted tweet.
 Gass apparently left his family.

-“When I was in 8th grade, and I was reading Greek mythology… the deity of the bible and humankind sounded like ancient mythology.
+“When I was in 8th grade and reading Greek mythology… the deity of the Bible and humankind sounded like ancient mythology.
 That seed of doubt never went away,” he said.

 2019, Jarrid Wilson “Jesus doesn’t always cure suicidal thoughts.”